-In addition, there is a dedicated Brightspace website for the labs and tutorials.
-Please note that for this part of the course, students have been split in laboratory (same as tutorial) sections.
-Please, carefully identify to which group you have been assigned and follow the guidelines included below in the lab and tutorial sections.
+In addition, there is a dedicated Brightspace website for the labs.
+Please note that for this part of the course, students have been split in laboratory sections.
+Please, carefully identify to which group you have been assigned and follow the guidelines included below in the lab sections.